 These are first world problems, aren’t they?
 But there are also some pragmatic disadvantages.
 It’s usually more expensive to book hotel rooms with single occupancy in Europe.
 Other things cost less when you split costs – groceries and taxis, for example.

 It’s harder to have fun when you’re having a bad day.
 Traveling solo in general takes a bit of practice.
-If you’re not sued to being alone, it may be tempting to let technology entertain you.
+If you’re not used to being alone, it may be tempting to let technology entertain you.
 Or is it distract you?
 You could be noticing something interesting instead.

 Safety is a concern.
 Although many of the cities I visited in the last ten years have felt safe, there are worth thinking about.
 Staying in well-lit and busy streets at night, using a cross body purse, leaving the passport in a safe place, keeping pocket money separate from cards are just a few examples.